AstrobioMike/AstrobioMike.github.io/bash/basics.md

 <center><img src="{{ site.url }}/images/cp_ex.png"></center>

 <br>
 Similarly, we can specify our source or target (first or second arguments) to be somewhere other than our current working directory.
-Here we are going to make a copy of the file "yet_another_text_file.txt" from the subdirectory "another_directory" in our current working directory.
-To specify the current working directory as the target location, we can simply provide a single period (`.`):
+Here we are going to make a copy of the file "yet_another_text_file.txt" from the subdirectory "another_directory" and put the copy in our current working directory.
+To specify the current working directory as the target location, we can simply provide a single period (`.`) as the target:

 ```bash
 cp another_directory/yet_another_text_file.txt .